TylerStrel/git-secrets-replacer/README.md

     --repoPath specifies the path to the repository.
     --secretsFilePath specifies the path to the secrets file.
     --forcePushToOrigin is a boolean flag that determines whether to force push the changes to the remote repository.

+## Contributions

+We welcome contributions!
+If you'd like to contribute to the project, please follow these steps:

+1. Fork the repository.
+2. Create a feature branch (```git checkout -b feature-branch```).
+3. Commit your changes (```git commit -am 'Add new feature'```).
+4. Push to the branch (```git push origin feature-branch```).
+5. Create a new pull request.
+6. Please ensure that your code follows the project's coding style and passes any tests before submitting.

+For more detailed instructions, see the CONTRIBUTING file.
+## Reporting Security Vulnerabilities

+If you discover a security vulnerability, please send an email to [GitSecretsReplacer@proton.me](GitSecretsReplacer@proton.me).
+Do not file an issue for security vulnerabilities.

+For more details on how to report a vulnerability, see our SECURITY.md file.

+## Issue Tracking

+If you encounter any issues while using the tool, or if you have suggestions for improvement, please open an issue on our GitHub Issues page.

+When reporting issues, please include:

+1. A clear description of the issue.
+2. Steps to reproduce the issue.
+3. Any relevant logs or screenshots.

 ## License